jonescompneurolab/textbook/README.md

 make create-conda-env-mpi
 ```

-The above will create a new Conda environment named `website-redesign-mpi` which you should use for building the HTML output in this repo.
+The above will create a new Conda environment named `textbook-env-mpi` which you should use for building the HTML output in this repo.